COSC-499-W2025/capstone-project-team-18/logs/Alex.md

 I completed issue [#128](https://github.com/COSC-499-W2025/capstone-project-team-18/issues/128), which describes task #1.
 The PR for this issue is [#135](https://github.com/COSC-499-W2025/capstone-project-team-18/pull/135).
 While the task sounds simple, there was a lot that had to go into it.

 The reason that we are using SQLAlchemy for DB management is that it is an Object Relational Mapper (ORM), which allows us to access and modify our SQLite database in an object-oriented way.
 This is useful because of the way that we are generating information about a user's projects:
 - For each file in a project, we create a `FileReport`, which contains statistics about an individual file (e.g., the file's creation date).
 Then, we use all of the `FileReports` that make up the project to generate a `ProjectReport`, which contains statistics about an individual project (e.g. the project's creation date (i.e., the earliest file creation date of all of the project's `FileReports`)).
-Then, we use one or more `ProjectReports` to generate a `UserReport`, which we will use to generate resume items and portfolio items.
+Then, we use one or more `ProjectReports` to generate a `UserReport`, which we will use to generate rèsumè items and portfolio items.

 With an ORM, we can easily store our `FileReports`, `ProjectReports`, and `UserReports` in the DB.
 However, there is the issue that during development we will continue to create more statistics that will make up these reports.
 Since we want each statistic to be a column in our database, we need a function to generate these columns on the fly rather than manually update a DDL on a regular basis.
 One of the things that I did this week was create `database/utils/init_columns.py`, which contains the functions to do this.